terminalcloud/apps/docs/imbers.md

 With this application you can meet someone new every day!

 ## About this Imbers Snapshot
-This snapshot was made from the Imber's git repositories as an option to the default docker installation.
+This snapshot was made from the Imber's git repositories as an option to the default Docker installation.

 ---